machinalis/iepy/docs/rules_tutorial.rst

 Negative rules
 --------------

-If you spot that your rules are matching things erroniously, you can write a rule that catches that before it is taken by a positive rule.
+If you spot that your rules are matching things erroneously, you can write a rule that catches that before it is taken by a positive rule.

 You do this by setting the rule as a *negative rule* using the decorator.
 Also is